so the River flows ~ Voices from the Delaware.

 Steering Committee: Mr.Rod Cameron, Mr. Ken Metcalf, Ms. Ninabeth Metcalf, Ms. Rosangela Cameron

-Voices from the Stream is an anthology by a host of contributers, here is a sampling from some of those voices:
+so the River flows is an anthology by a host of contributers, here is a sampling from some of those voices:

 In Suspect Ground, John Mc Phee